Jtpiland/rails-engine/README.md

-# README
+# Rails Engine

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Th goal of this project is to expose data through an API for a company developing an E-Commerce Application.

-* Ruby version
+- Ruby version 2.7.2

-* System dependencies
+- ## System dependencies

-* Configuration

-* Database creation

-* Database initialization
+  - rspec-rails
+  - pry
+  - shoulda-matchers
+  - factory_bot_rails
+  - faker
+  - fast_jsonapi
+  - will_paginate

-* How to run the test suite
+- How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+  - rspec
+  - postman test suite